 Out-wintered stock should be protected from wind and cold and provided with supplementary food.
 Sheep and cattle should have access to hay, particularly when grazing either green cereal crops or pastures fertilized with potassium or nitrogen (or both).

-Magnesium absorption efficiency in calves fed milk falls from 87% at 2–3 wk to 32% at 7–8 wk of age.
-Hypomagnesemic tetany occurs in 2- to 4-mo-old calves being fed milk only, or in younger calves with chronic scours while being fed milk replacer.
+Magnesium absorption efficiency in calves fed milk falls from 87% at 2–3 weeks old to 32% at 7–8 weeks old.
+Hypomagnesemic tetany occurs in 2- to 4-month-old calves being fed milk only or in younger calves with chronic scours while being fed milk replacer.

-Clinical signs are similar to those of hypomagnesemic tetany in adult cattle (see above) and include hyperexcitability, muscular spasms, convulsions, and death.
+Clinical signs are similar to those of hypomagnesemic tetany in adult cattle (see above) and include hyperexcitability, muscular spasms, seizures, and death.

 Affected calves require prompt treatment with a 10% solution of Mg sulfate (100 mL, SC) followed by Mg oxide at 10 g/day, PO.
-Provision of good-quality legume hay and a starter ration from 2 wk of age prevents the disorder.
+Provision of good-quality legume hay and a starter ration from 2 weeks old prevents the disorder.